Side effect (computer science): Idempotence

-setx is idempotent because the second application of setx to 3 has the same effect on the system state as the first application: x was already set to 3 after the first application, and it is still set to 3 after the second application.
+setx is idempotent because the second call of setx to 3 has the same effect on the system state as the first call: x was already set to 3 after the first call, and it is still set to 3 after the second call.

 A pure function is idempotent if it is idempotent in the mathematical sense.
 For instance, consider the following Python program: